New Binance CEO Sees No Need for IPO as He Plots 100-Year Strategy for Crypto Exchange

 "As part of the U.S. resolution, CZ is not able to be involved in the operations of the company," Teng said.
 "I don't speak to him."

-However, Teng said that Binance co-founder Ye Hi – CZ's partner and the mother of his three youngest children – is still a "critical part" of the crypto exchange's management team.
+However, Teng said that Binance co-founder Yi He – CZ's partner and the mother of his three youngest children – is still a "critical part" of the crypto exchange's management team.

-"Ye is involved in various aspects of the business," Teng said, adding that she oversees Binance's human resources department and likes to joke that she is the exchange's chief customer service officer.
+"Yi is involved in various aspects of the business," Teng said, adding that she oversees Binance's human resources department and likes to joke that she is the exchange's chief customer service officer.
 "She's a highly talented, highly independent-minded person."

 Global ambitions